snipsco/snipsmanager/README.md

 > ❗️ The SnipsManager project is now deprecated.
 We now offer a more native way to run intents actions with the `snips-skills-server`.
 > A migration guide can be found [here](https://snips.gitbook.io/tutorials/t/technical-guides/snipsmanager-migration-guide).

-## Deprecation
+## Notice of Deprecation

-The `snipsmanager` project is now deprecated as the snips platform now offers a more native way to run skills **actions**.
+As of 30/04/2018, the `snipsmanager` project is now deprecated as the snips platform now offers a more native way to run skills **actions**.
 All skills written with `snipsmanager` can easily be ported to the `snips-skills-server`.
 It is also possible to run `snipsmanager` within `snips-skills-server`.

+A migration guide can be found [here](https://snips.gitbook.io/tutorials/t/technical-guides/snipsmanager-migration-guide).

 ## Introduction